-A feel-good odyssey in the milieu of Mark Twain, Tyler Nilson and Michael Schwartz’s Peanut Butter Falcon (B+) wins over cynics with career-best performances from two young actors and an introduction to another indelible character plus an easygoing and authentic sense of human adventure.
+A feel-good odyssey in the milieu of a Mark Twain tale, Tyler Nilson and Michael Schwartz’s Peanut Butter Falcon (B+) wins over cynics with career-best performances from two young actors and an introduction to another indelible character plus an easygoing and authentic sense of human adventure.
 After escaping a residential nursing home to pursue his dream of becoming a pro wrestler, a man who has Down syndrome (joyously played by Zack Gottsagen) befriends an outlaw (Shia LaBeouf) who becomes his coach and ally.
 Dakota Johnson is the counselor on the hunt through North Carolina’s Outer Banks for the coastal castaways.
 Through boat chases and Baptisms, gun fights and hideaways, the human bonds become increasingly heartfelt.
 The final reel sputters a bit after already securing the glory of its fabulous fable.
 Familiar faces abound, including Bruce Dern, Thomas Haden Church and John Hawkes in supporting roles.
-The film is sweet without saccharine, and the characters stick to the roof of your soul.
+The film is sweet without becoming saccharine, and the characters stick to the roof of your soul.

 A bit more subversive at times than expected while still fun for the family, Jake Kasdan’s Jumanji: Welcome to the Jungle (B) is ostensibly a riff on The Breakfast Club if detention were actually a fantasy forest of video game characters and its ensemble of aimless teens transformed into avatars on a quest for their inner heroism.
 After a sluggish start, the film gains its footing once the characters start learning life lessons in and around thrilling action sequences involving animal stampedes, helicopter chases, encounters in exotic marketplaces and a subplot involving a stolen jewel.
 The film makes compelling use of its gaming conceits as characters discover their powers and vulnerabilities and preserve “lives” for the moments that matter.
 As far as characters go, Dwayne Johnson and Nick Jonas fare best with charisma in spades, and Jack Black sinks his teeth into the role of a female teen diva learning to care about others while adapting to her new male body functions.
 Kasdan finds the fables behind the fun and makes sure the escapism leaves everyone a wee bit wiser from the journey.